Four of Canberra's best mountain bike trails

 How to get there

 Cotter Pines is accessible off Brindabella Road.
-The most direct route is to drive to Cotter via Cotter Road and turn right onto Brindabella Road shortly after crossing Cotter Bridge.
+The most direct route is to drive to Cotter via Cotter Road and turn right onto Brindabella Road shortly after crossing the Cotter Bridge.

 Afterwards